Eco-responsible tourism in Gironde and around Bordeaux

 The Dune du Pilat, a " Grand Site de France " in the Gironde region

-The " Grands Sites de France " (Great Sites of France) are areas recognized for their beauty.
+The " Grands Sites de France " (Great Sites of France) are areas highlighted for their beauty.
 These iconic landscapes have been awarded the label!
 They are, in fact, very well preserved and protected by this designation.
 In the Gironde department, the most famous Grand Site de France is the Dune du Pilat.
 The ideal time to visit is early morning, when the sand isn't yet too hot!
 A paid parking lot allows you to park right next to the site.
 You can climb the dune freely in the sand or take the stairs.
 Once at the top, a stunning view of the Banc d'Arguin and the Arcachon Basin awaits you.

 Eco-friendly tourist sites in the Gironde region